Laboratory for Computational

 visual information with proprioceptive information.

-We were the first group in the world to use positron emission tomography (PET) to measure neural correlates of motor adaptation in the In collaboration with Dr. Fred Lenz in Hopkins Neurosurgery, we record from single cells in the brain during adaptive control of In collaboration with Dr. David Zee in Hopkins Neurology, we
+We were the first group in the world to use positron emission tomography (PET) to measure neural correlates of motor adaptation in the In collaboration with Dr. Fred Lenz in Hopkins Neurosurgery, we recorded from single cells in the brain during adaptive control of In collaboration with Dr. David Zee in Hopkins Neurology, we